Roll20/help.roll20.net/_posts/2012-12-07-dynamic-lighting.md

 <img aligh="middle" src=”images/DL_Walls.jpg” alt="Dynamic Lighting Wall Design" />

-While this approach might look very inefficient in comparison to simply tracing the perimeter a dungeon map’s walls, this does ensure that lighting will work in a predictable fashion.
+While this approach might look very inefficient in comparison to simply tracing the perimeter of a dungeon map’s walls, this does ensure that lighting will work in a predictable fashion.
 Dynamic Lighting gets very unreliable and unpredictable when you use open, convex lines.